- Advertisement -

 The Effects of These Restrictions on Companies and Workers

 The restrictions on drug testing for employment can positively and negatively affect companies and workers.
-On the one hand, drug testing can help companies maintain a safe working environment and protect their reputation.
+On the one hand, it can help companies maintain a safe working environment and protect their reputation.
 On the other hand, overly restrictive drug testing policies can discourage qualified candidates from applying for jobs and create unnecessary expenses for employers.

 Conclusion